Surprise me – digital heritage lab

 webinar

-Working with digitised collections — the raw material
+Working with digitised collections — shaping stories

 Working with digitised collections — format options